KyleNeece/KyleNeece.github.io/content/DM's Tools/Session Plans/UVM 2024-2025 Campaign/Session Plan 22.md

 	- Chase encounter, running away, have to split up
 	- Seelie Court, Evernight Hunters/Paladins, and uncontrolled Peacekeepers will help
 - Olivia opens random portal, party and Azriel (along with the rest of the old crew?) drops through
-	- In Avernus, maybe encounter, set up camp, end session
+	- In Avernus, maybe encounter, set up camp, end session (unless have time to move forward)